Divested-Mobile/CVE_Checker/README.md

 - Patches applied may not be relevant to a device's architecture or hardware
 - Patches can make issues worse, or create new issues
 - Backported patches do not receive much review
-- Patches may not compeletely mitigate the issue they intend to
+- Patches may not completely mitigate the issue they intend to
 - There are many security patches that do not receive CVEs
 - Linux has many known security issues that go unresolved for years
 - This is not a long-term solution
-- We need more rigrious support lifecycles from upstreams
+- We need more rigorous support lifecycles from upstreams
-- This project is soley made to attempt to improve the security and by extension the lifespan of unsupported devices
+- This project is solely made to attempt to improve the security and by extension the lifespan of unsupported devices

 Real World Use
 --------------
 - This project was considered viable by end of 2017 and has been in use since then for DivestOS.
 - The corresponding CVE database is likely one of the largest with support for older kernels.
 - It is currently used for improving the security of the 90+ devices supported by DivestOS, and is tested booting on 45+ of them.
 - It is often near impossible to provide viable mainline support for many vendor altered kernel trees.
-We believe this project at the very least improves their sitatuion.
+We believe this project at the very least improves their situation.
 To ignore this is to be a defeatist.
 Not everyone can afford the latest shiny thing.
 - Applied examples: [18.1](https://github.com/Divested-Mobile/DivestOS-Build/tree/master/Scripts/LineageOS-18.1/CVE_Patchers), [17.1](https://github.com/Divested-Mobile/DivestOS-Build/tree/master/Scripts/LineageOS-17.1/CVE_Patchers), [16.0](https://github.com/Divested-Mobile/DivestOS-Build/tree/master/Scripts/LineageOS-16.0/CVE_Patchers), [15.1](https://github.com/Divested-Mobile/DivestOS-Build/tree/master/Scripts/LineageOS-15.1/CVE_Patchers), [14.1](https://github.com/Divested-Mobile/DivestOS-Build/tree/master/Scripts/LineageOS-14.1/CVE_Patchers)

 Patch Database